dglebov/terraform-beginner-bootcamp-2023/README.md

 ### Terraform Registry

-TF sources their providers and modules fromt the Terraform registry which located at [registry terrafom.io](https://registry.Terraform.io/)
+TF sources their providers and modules from the Terraform registry, which located at [registry terrafom.io](https://registry.Terraform.io/)

-- **Provider** is interface to APIs that will aloow you to create resoures in TF
+- **Provider** is an interface to APIs that will allow you to create resources in TF
-- **Modules** are a way to make ladge amounts of TF code modular, portable and shareble.
+- **Modules** are a way to make large amounts of TF code modular, portable and shareable.

 [Random TF provider](https://registry.Terraform.io/providers/hashicorp/random/)
 ## Terraform Console

-We can see a list of all the RF command by typing `Terraform`
+We can see a list of all the RF commands by typing `Terraform`

 #### Terraform Init
-At the start of a new project we will run `Terraform init` to download the binaries for the Terraform providers
+At the start of a new project, we will run `Terraform init` to download the binaries for the Terraform providers

 #### Terraform Plan
 `Terraform plan`